DLorenzoLaguno17/RadicalEncounter/README.md

 ## Characters

 ### Activists
 The activist agents are the defenders of the place.
-They will patrol around certain zones of the map, watching for possible threads.
+They will patrol around certain zones of the map, watching out for possible threats.
 If they see a soldier attacking a citizen they will come in their aid, but if they are badly hurt they will retire to the base camp to get healed from their wounds.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/RadicalEncounter/blob/master/Images/A_BT.jpg?raw=true" alt="Activists BT" width="900" height="450"/>